Trigger Warning: Racism, police violence

 The longer I’ve lived in a diverse area, the more accepting I am.
 But it’s a cancer that I’ll never be rid of.

 However, I can and do fight it by acknowledging it in my own head and providing a counter-narrative.
 Think of it like having a “call out post” on yourself.
 Because I’m Christian, I also pray to God for forgiveness and ask Him to heal my heart.

 Embrace and learn from situations where I am the minority

-My senior year of college, I went on an urban missions trip to the Bronx.
-While I was there, my group volunteered at a community school/center.
+My senior year of college, I went on a volunteer trip to the Bronx.
+While I was there, my group worked at a community school/center.
 Between everyone else in my group being Asian and the school being aimed at black and Hispanic students, I was often the only white girl in sight.
 It was deeply weird.
-I never felt in danger or rejected in any way, but the sense of being different from everyone else was striking.
+I never felt in danger or rejected, but the sense of being different from everyone else was striking.
 That gave me just the smallest smidgen of experience what it is like to be a minority, minus any of the actual prejudice.

 Listen to and respect black people’s lived experiences